evmos/ethermint/x/evm/spec/02_state.md

 order to add it subtract/add it from/to the gas used value after the EVM execution has finalized.
 The refund value is cleared on every transaction and at the end of every block.

-- `AddRefund()` adds the given amount of gas to the refund transient value.
+- `AddRefund()` adds the given amount of gas to the in-memory refund value.
-- `SubRefund()` subtracts the given amount of gas from the transient refund value.
-This function will panic if gas amount is greater than the stored refund.
+- `SubRefund()` subtracts the given amount of gas from the in-memory refund value.
+This function will panic if gas amount is greater than the current refund.
 - `GetRefund()` returns the amount of gas available for return after the tx execution finalizes.
 This value is reset to 0 on every transaction.

 The state is stored on the `EVMKeeper`.
 It can be queried with `GetCommittedState()`, `GetState()` and updated with `SetState()`.

 - `GetCommittedState()` returns the value set in store for the given key hash.
 If the key is not registered this function returns the empty hash.
-- `GetState()` returns the committed state for the given key hash, as all changes are committed directly to the KVStore.
+- `GetState()` returns the in-memory dirty state for the given key hash, if not exist load the committed value from KVStore.
-- `SetState()` sets the given hashes (key, value) to the KVStore.
-If the value hash is empty, this function deletes the key from the store.
+- `SetState()` sets the given hashes (key, value) to the state.
+If the value hash is empty, this function deletes the key from the state, the new value is kept in dirty state at first, and will be committed to KVStore in the end.

 Accounts can also be set to a suicide state.
-When an contract commits suicide, the account code is deleted (from the next block and forward) but the address still exists.
+When a contract commits suicide, the account is marked as suicided, when committing the code, storage and account are deleted (from the next block and forward).

 - `Suicide()` marks the given account as suicided and clears the account balance of the EVM tokens.
-- `HasSuicided()` queries the transient store to check if the account has been marked as suicided in the current block.
+- `HasSuicided()` queries the in-memory flag to check if the account has been marked as suicided in the current transaction.
 Accounts that are suicided will be returned as non-nil during queries and "cleared" after the block has been committed.

 To check account existence use `Exist()` and `Empty()`.

-- `Exist()` returns true if the given account exists in store or if it has been marked as suicided in the transient store.
+- `Exist()` returns true if the given account exists in store or if it has been marked as suicided.
 - `Empty()` returns true if the address meets the following conditions:
     - nonce is 0
     - balance amount for evm denom is 0